Esther Panitch: Political career

+Elections

 In February 2022, Panitch announced her campaign for the Georgia House of Representatives District 51 seat after Mike Wilensky, the only Jewish member of the Georgia General Assembly, announced that he would not seek re-election.
 The District 51 seat was open after being vacated by Josh McLaurin, who was running for the Georgia State Senate.

 After winning the Democratic primary, Panitch defeated Republican nominee Peter Korman in the November general election.
 Both Panitch and Korman are Jewish, ensuring that the 157th Georgia General Assembly would have at least one Jewish member.

+Panitch won reelection to a second term in the Georgia General Assembly in the 2024 Georgia House of Representatives election.
+For the 158th Georgia General Assembly, she remained the sole Jewish state legislator.

+Tenure

 In January 2023, Panitch invited Miriam Udel, a Yiddish professor at Emory University, to become the first female Orthodox rabbi to give the opening prayer at the Georgia House of Representatives, which she did on February 1, also making her the first female Orthodox rabbi to give an opening prayer at any state legislature.

 She has said that she has been subject to antisemitism from the far-left and far-right.
 After the Goyim Defense League distributed antisemitic fliers in February 2023 in suburban Atlanta, including at Panitch's home, she sponsored a bill that would adopt the IHRA definition of antisemitism as Georgia law.
 In January 2024, Georgia governor Brian Kemp signed the bill into law, making Georgia the 11th state in the United States to adopt that definition of antisemitism.
 Before the signing ceremony, Panitch was sent an antisemitic postcard containing antisemitic slurs and a reference to "gassing the Jews."
+She has argued against claims that the bill criminalizes the criticism of Israel.